top of page

 30.jpeg

-A large imprinted "B" can be seen faintly to identify the unit as a Breakfast.
+A large, faintly imprinted "B" can be seen as the identifier for a Breakfast unit.

-When the can was inserted into a cardboard sleeve, the inside dimensions of the inner carton was increased to 3 16/32" x 1 16/32" x 6 26/32" to allow for more room.
+When the tin can was inserted into the cardboard sleeve, the inside dimensions of the inner carton was increased to 3 16/32" x 1 16/32" x 6 26/32" to allow sufficient room.

-Waterproofing method I, II and III are all three the same, but difference is made according to the final packing of the shipping cases.
+Waterproofing Method I, II and III are all the same with the difference being in the final packing of the shipping cases.
 Method I, IV and V are packed in a fiberboard box.
-Method II and III are packed in a corrugated box that is placed inside a kraft paper laminate bag, both methods using a different style of bag. (see the SHIPPING CASE chapter)
+Method II and III are packed in a corrugated box that is placed inside a kraft paper laminate bag, both methods using a different style of bag (see the SHIPPING CASE section).

-Method I, II and III: The inner carton will be dipped in molten wax, and after cooling down dipped again in slighly cooler molten wax for an overall coating.
+Method I, II and III: The inner carton will be dipped in molten wax, and after cooling down dipped again in slightly cooler molten wax for an overall coating.

-Method IV: The inner carton is wrapped in a triple ply laminated sheet made of one layer each of sulphite paper, aluminum foil and kraft paper.
+Method IV: The inner carton is wrapped in a triple-ply laminated sheet made of one layer each of sulphite paper, aluminum foil and kraft paper.
 This laminated sheet is waxed on the outside and, when wrapped, the seams are heat sealed.
-A second wrapping of waxed kraft paper is applied with its main seam opposite of the first wrapping.
+A second wrapping of waxed kraft paper is applied with its main seam opposite the first wrapping.

 31.jpeg